grandeurdev/arduino-sdk/README.md

 You can build a webapp for your product to control your hardware device over the cloud.
 [Here's a simple example for that][An Example Webapp].

-## The Dexterity of Hardware SDK
+## The Dexterity of Arduino SDK

-The Hardware SDK is aimed at providing extremely to-the-point functions, being almost invisible in your hardware program, and hence making the integration of Grandeur Cloud seamless.
+The Arduino SDK is aimed at providing extremely to-the-point functions, being almost invisible in your device program, and hence making the integration of Grandeur Cloud seamless.
 Here is what it does under the hood without you paying attention to the most painful things:

-* **Hardware SDK** takes care of your device's WiFi connectivity by itself.
+* **Arduino SDK** takes care of your device's WiFi connectivity by itself.
 It starts trying to connect to WiFi as soon as you do `apollo.init()`.

-* **Hardware SDK** also takes care of your device's connection to [Grandeur Cloud][Grandeur Cloud].
-As soon as the WiFi gets connected, **Hardware SDK** begins trying to connect to *[Grandeur Cloud][Grandeur Cloud]* using the *API Key* and the *Access Token* you provide during `apollo.init()`.
+* **Arduino SDK** also takes care of your device's connection to [Grandeur Cloud][Grandeur Cloud].
+As soon as the WiFi gets connected, **Arduino SDK** begins trying to connect to *[Grandeur Cloud][Grandeur Cloud]* using the *API Key* and the *Access Token* you provide during `apollo.init()`.
 When it connects, only then can it request the *[cloud][Grandeur Cloud]* to fetch or update any data or listen to any events of your device.

 * And as your device quickly flies through these states, i.e.,
   * Device is not connected to WiFi.
   * Device is connected to WiFi, but not connected to Grandeur Cloud yet.
   * Device is finally connected to Grandeur Cloud.

-  **Hardware SDK** exposes the state of your device through [`getState()`][getState] function to let you make your decisions based on that.
+  **Arduino SDK** exposes the state of your device through [`getState()`][getState] function to let you make your decisions based on that.

 * You can even set **event handlers** on device's connection and disconnection to Grandeur Cloud using [`onApolloConnected()`][onApolloConnected] and [`onApolloDisconnected()`][onApolloDisconnected].